-Expanding opportunities for fellowship and educational outreach has been a focus of this administration and was a recommendation that came from the long range planning committee.
-To that end the State Ambassadors Program was launched in 2017.
+Expanding opportunities for fellowship and educational outreach has been a focus of this administration and was a recommendation that came from the long-range planning committee.
+To that end, the State Ambassadors Program was launched in 2017.
 Consisting of a representative or ambassador in each member state, the ambassador’s role is to plan one event a year in their state or region that fits our educational mission and provides an opportunity to meet with members outside of the annual meeting.
 The function can be as simple as providing a gathering spot for members to attend an event already being held in the region, such as a lecture, garden tour, or other related activity.

-A variation on the theme was the wonderful summertime event held at the Museum of the Shenandoah Valley hosted by Virginia State Ambassadors Perry Mathewes and Jane White.
+A variation on the theme was the wonderful summertime event held at the Museum of the Shenandoah Valley hosted by Virginia state ambassadors Perry Mathewes and Jane White.

 Alabama members of the SGHS were invited this fall, along with surrounding states, to a private luncheon in the garden of SGHS member Cathy Adams, followed by a visit to the Birmingham Botanical Garden.
 Members from both Mississippi and Alabama attended the event.
 Along with a spectacular view of the Birmingham skyline, Cathy’s garden features borders of perennials and blooming shrubs.
 The group had lunch on the beautiful stone terrace of the Adams’ historic house overlooking the city.
 The day culminated with a trip to the Birmingham Botanical Garden for their show “Antiques at the Garden 2017.”

-Looking ahead to 2018, Georgia and Florida State Ambassadors are partnering in an event at Pebble Hill Plantation in Thomasville, GA.
+Looking ahead to 2018, Georgia and Florida state ambassadors are partnering in an event at Pebble Hill Plantation in Thomasville, GA.
 Once again the Southern Garden History Society will be supporting The Garden Club of Georgia’s annual Historic Landscape Preservation fundraiser.
 This year the event will feature past SGHS President Staci Catron and her co-author Mary Ann Eaddy launching their new book Seeking Eden, A Collection of Georgia’s Historic Gardens, published by the University of Georgia Press.
 The book is an update and expansion to the early twentieth-century publication Garden History of Georgia 1733-1933.
 Both ladies were presenters at our Restoring Southern Landscapes Conference in Winston-Salem where they previewed their book.
-At the Thomasville event, attendees will be able to enjoy lunch and lecture by Staci and Mary Ann, followed by the opportunity to purchase the book and have the authors sign it.
+At the Thomasville event, attendees will be able to enjoy lunch and a lecture by Staci and Mary Ann, followed by the opportunity to purchase the book and have the authors sign it.
 The day will culminate with tours of the mansion at Pebble Hill and its expansive gardens and grounds.
-The event will be held May 9, 2018.
+The event will be held on May 9, 2018.
 Tickets will be $40 per person and may be purchased by mailing a check made payable to GCG and mailed to Susan Bennett, 5866 Riverside Drive, Macon, GA 31210.
 Telephone: 478-476-8228.
 Email:email@example.com.

 Alabama – Barbara Adkins